 2.1.
 Common Ingredients

-- Tomatoes: Fresh or canned tomatoes serve as the base for many sauces.
+- Tomatoes : Fresh or canned , they form the base for many red sauces .

 2.2.
 Fresh vs. Dried Ingredients